larshasstdas/Magnetic-Keyholder/README.md

 Neodymium magnets with 12mm in diameter and 2mm thickness.
 You need glue to glue them into the cavitys at the bottom on each part.
 The hexagons holding keys require 2 magnets and the plain hexagons 1.

+I used PLA but you should be able to 3D print with a material of your choice.

 ---

 ## Printing